GBOML/GBOML/docs/source/commandline_interface.rst

    --json

-* *Detailed JSON*: the solution provided by the solver along with auxiliary information (e.g., dual variables, slacks or basis ranges) can be printed to a JSON file with:
+* *Detailed*: the solution provided by the solver along with auxiliary information (e.g., dual variables, slacks or basis ranges) can be printed to a JSON or CSV file with:

 .. code-block:: bash

-	--detailed_json
+	--detailed

 * *Multi-processing*: the number of processes used for model generation can be controlled via: